jztchl/unix_inspired_task_manager/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ---

 ## Credits

 Created with ❤️ by [jztchl](https://github.com/jztchl)

----

-Now you have the README reflecting your updated task flow with the background processing of tasks.
-Each part of the code ties into the task handling process, so any task, for now, can be added for asynchronous execution like a simple `sleep`.